bxparks/AUnit/README.md

 ***ArduinoUnit Compatibility***: _Only available in AUnit._

-## Commandline Tools and Continous Integration
+## Commandline Tools and Continuous Integration

 ### AUniter